43 inspiring kitchen ideas hand-picked by our editors to suit every style, size and budget

 ‘The graphical and playful impact that the backsplash has on this space is a real conversation-starter,’ says Irene Gunter, Co-Founder of Gunter & Co.

 ‘When designing a kitchen there always needs to be that one eye catching feature.
-In this case the tiles were chosen before anything else and the metal trims and cabinet door finish came after, the blue was chosen as a neutral which in the case of this colourful project made total sense
+In this case the tiles were chosen before anything else and the metal trims and cabinet door finish came after, the blue was chosen as a neutral which in the case of this colorful project made total sense

 'Given the cost of the luxe marble tiles with satin brass inlay, we knew that we needed to use the tiles sparingly.
 That’s why this single-wall kitchen configuration turned out to be the perfect fit.’